yoriiis/jsx-extended/README.md

 #### Dependencies

-First, import the library from the `./dist/` directory.
+First, import the library from the `./dist/jsx-extended.esm.js`.

+> ESM and CJS exports are available in the `./dist/` directory

 Next, install the Babel plugin `@babel/plugin-transform-react-jsx` to allows JSX parsing inside your code.